 Table of contents

-Let all the flip-flop be initially in the reset condition i.e. Q3 = Q2 = Q1 = Q0 = 0.
-If an entry of a four bit binary number 1 1 1 1 is made into the register, this number should be applied to Din bit with the LSB bit applied first.
+Let all the flip-flops be initially in the reset condition i.e. Q3 = Q2 = Q1 = Q0 = 0.
+If an entry of a four-bit binary number 1 1 1 1 is made into the register, this number should be applied to Din bit with the LSB bit applied first.
 The D input of FF-3 i.e. D3 is connected to serial data input Din.
-Output of FF-3 i.e. Q3 is connected to the input of the next flip-flop i.e. D2 and so on.
+The output of FF-3 i.e. Q3 is connected to the input of the next flip-flop i.e. D2, and so on.

-Before application of clock signal, let Q3 Q2 Q1 Q0 = 0000 and apply LSB bit of the number to be entered to Din.
+Before application of the clock signal, let Q3 Q2 Q1 Q0 = 0000 and apply the LSB bit of the number to Din.
 So Din = D3 = 1.
-Apply the clock.
-On the first falling edge of clock, the FF-3 is set, and stored word in the register is Q3 Q2 Q1 Q0 = 1000.
+Now, apply the clock.
+On the first falling edge of the clock, the FF-3 is set, and stored word in the register is Q3 Q2 Q1 Q0 = 1000.

 Apply the next bit to Din.
 So Din = 1.
-As soon as the next negative edge of the clock hits, FF-2 will set and the stored word change to Q3 Q2 Q1 Q0 = 1100.
+As soon as the next negative edge of the clock gets triggered, FF-2 will set and the stored word change to Q3 Q2 Q1 Q0 = 1100.

 Apply the next bit to be stored i.e. 1 to Din.
 Apply the clock pulse.
-As soon as the third negative clock edge hits, FF-1 will be set and output will be modified to Q3 Q2 Q1 Q0 = 1110.
+As soon as the third negative clock edge gets triggered, FF-1 will be set and output will get modified to Q3 Q2 Q1 Q0 = 1110.

 Similarly with Din = 1 and with the fourth negative clock edge arriving, the stored word in the register is Q3 Q2 Q1 Q0 = 1111.